ml-energy/leaderboard/benchmark/llm_text_generation/chat/README.md

 With the `nvml` container running, you can change power limit with something like `docker exec nvml nvidia-smi -i 0 -pl 200`.

+### HuggingFace cache directory

+The scripts assume the HuggingFace cache directory will be under `/data/leaderboard/hfcache` on the node that runs this benchmark.

 ## Benchmarking